 - coconut oil enough to cover the bottom of your frying pan with 1/4 – 1/2 inch of oil

-- At least two hours before cooking the chicken, pour the buttermilk into a large bowl
+- At least two hours (four hours is better, eight hours is even better) before cooking the chicken, pour the buttermilk into a large bowl

 - Add the salt, pepper, garlic powder, paprika and cayenne pepper, and stir to mix

-- As cooking time approaches, remove chicken from refrigerator
+- About an hour before cooking time approaches, remove chicken from refrigerator

-- Place flour and baking powder in large bowl and mix to combine
+- Place flour, Panko and baking powder in large resealable bag and mix to combine

-- Place enough coconut oil into electric skillet to cover the bottom with at least 1/4 inch of oil, up to 1/2 inch, and heat skillet to 325 degrees, making sure the coconut oil doesn't start smoking
+- Place enough coconut oil into electric skillet to cover the bottom with at least 1/4 inch of oil, up to 1/2 inch, and heat skillet to 325 or 350 degrees, or until the coconut oil just starts to smoke

 - Cook for about 5-7 minutes, or until golden brown, and then turn chicken pieces